Richard Seymour

-Richard Vershaun Seymour (born October 6, 1979) is an American former professional football player who was a defensive end in the National Football League (NFL), primarily with the New England Patriots.
-He played college football for the Georgia Bulldogs, and was drafted by the Patriots sixth overall in the 2001 NFL Draft.
+Richard Vershaun Seymour (born October 6, 1979) is an American former professional football player who was a defensive end in the National Football League (NFL) for the New England Patriots and Oakland Raiders.
+He played college football for the Georgia Bulldogs, and was drafted by the Patriots sixth overall in the 2001 NFL draft.

 Seymour played in seven Pro Bowls, was named to five All-Pro teams, and was a member of three Super Bowl-winning Patriots teams.
-During his career he was considered one of, if not the best, defensive lineman in the NFL.
+During his career, Seymour was considered to be one of the best defensive linemen in the NFL.
 Seymour was elected into the Pro Football Hall of Fame in 2022.

 Seymour was selected to the Pro Bowl both as a 3-4 defensive end and as a 4-3 defensive tackle.
 He occasionally played fullback on short yardage and goal line situations.
 However, it was stopped when he suffered a knee injury on a one-yard Corey Dillon touchdown run against the San Diego Chargers in October 2005.
 After his football career, he became a professional poker player.